 - The museum restorers know their job (likely)

-- The imperial family even had show versions of their children’s furniture to impress the neighbours (very possible)
+- The imperial family even had show versions of their children’s furniture to impress the neighbours (entirely possible)

 Imperial cabinets